hoop33/limo/README.md

     * `limo.yaml`: Configuration information
     * `limo.db`: The SQLite database that stores all your stars and tags
     * `limo.idx`: The Bleve search index
+* How do I change the "updating" spinner?
+  * Limo uses <https://github.com/briandowns/spinner> for its "updating" spinner.
+You can override which spinner is used, what color to make it, and the spin interval in your `limo.yaml` file, like this:
+    ```yaml
+    outputs:
+      color:
+        spinnerIndex: 10
+        spinnerInterval: 300
+        spinnerColor: blue
+    ```

 ## Contributing